ibm-cloud-docs/activity-tracker/faq_request.md

 When LogDNA operations are affected by a network transmission interruption in {{site.data.keyword.cloud_notm}}, you may experience a delay viewing your data or processing a request.
 {:shortdesc}

+The information on this page pertains to the `Streaming` feature that LogDNA is piloting.
+{: beta}

 ## What triggers a network transmission interruption?
 {: #faq_request_1}